 - house move, and

 - new construction.

-Property owners will be contacted regarding the tree assessment with information regarding the approval or denial of permit.
+Property owners will be contacted regarding the tree assessment and the approval or denial of a permit.
 If a tree is removed, property owners must, at their own cost, plant a replacement tree within the guidelines of Stockton Municipal Code 16.162.

 Heritage Oak trees are protected in the City of Stockton.
 Stockton Municipal Code Chapter 16.130 governs the removal of Heritage trees regardless of where they are located on a property or the condition of the tree(s).
 If a property owner wishes to remove a Heritage Oak tree, an approved Heritage Oak Removal Permit Application must be submitted to the Public Works Department.

 Upon receipt of the application, staff will evaluate the condition of the tree and grounds for the application to determine whether or not the tree can be removed.
-If removal is warranted, the property owner will be notified of the next step for the particular situation.
+If removal is warranted, the property owner will be notified of the next step.
 Mitigation is required.

 PG&E (800) 743-5000